nevingeorge/Google_STEP/README.md

-temp change This repo contains Nevin George's portfolio and STEP projects.
+This repo contains Nevin George's portfolio and STEP projects.